 Fortunately, after all these years hot rods still cruise Bob’s on Friday nights for the Bob’s Classic Car Show from 4-10 p.m.
 And you’ll see everything there: hot rods, rat rods, street rods, street machines, muscle cars, sports cars, exotics, antiques and if you’re lucky a T-Bucket.

-Although I enjoyed seeing it, I was a bit disappointed this was the only T-Bucket I saw either parked or cruising Bob’s on this particular night.
+Although I enjoyed seeing one, I was a bit disappointed it was the only T-Bucket I saw either parked or cruising Bob’s on this particular night.
+(Photos and info on that T-Bucket deleted after seeing numerous bad reports about the owner).
 Call me crazy, but wouldn’t one of the most significant spots in T-Bucket history make a logical location for regular Southern California T-Bucket meet-ups?

 Undeterred, though, on Saturday morning I headed to San Bernardino for the Annual Rendezvous Back to Route 66 Car Show, which is said to draw some 1000 cars.
 I knew I’d see some T-Buckets there!

 Sure enough, after covering a few blocks of downtown San Bernardino I discovered Patrick Hayes’ “Rat Fink”-themed T-Bucket from Loma Linda, CA. Judging by some of the build details like the split rear wishbones this is likely another earlier-era T-Bucket build, with some nice creative touches like the practical size wood pickup bed.

 Patrick’s nice woodwork even extended to a combo rear bumper/step for accessing the pickup box.

 Checking out the interior, it looked like he’d been able to use an early GM console to house his shifter and hand brake.